open3dengineering/i3_Berlin/Firmware/README.md

-Firmware for the O3DE-Prusa I3
+Firmware for the I3 Berlin
 =============

 Please read the Instructions in the subseqent folder.